gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-trust-risk-and-accountability/supervising-the-intern.md

 Every manager who has hired a capable but inexperienced person has faced the same question: how much rope do you give them?
 Too little and you waste their potential, spend your own time doing work they could handle and signal that you do not trust them to deliver.
 Too much and you expose your organization to avoidable mistakes, find yourself fixing errors that should have been caught and lose the confidence of clients or colleagues who expected more control.

-The same question applies to your Digital Intern, and the stakes are higher than most managers initially realize.
+The same question applies to your Digital Intern and the stakes are higher than most managers initially realize.
 The intern is fast, tireless and available at any hour.
 Left unsupervised, they can produce and act on a great deal of output in a short time.
 Some of that output will be excellent.
 Some will be subtly wrong.
 A small amount may be seriously problematic.
 The question is not whether to supervise, but how much and under what conditions.

 This chapter gives you a framework for answering that question consistently.